Letting AI Agents Work With Email Without Giving Them the Keys to Everything

 Banger’s approach is to make agent access explicit.

 Agents get identities.
 Identities get permissions.
-Mutations can become proposals.
-Sensitive actions can require approval.
-Local tooling goes through the runtime instead of bypassing the product.
+Sensitive actions can become proposals for human approval.
+Local tooling goes through the product boundary instead of bypassing user control.

 The goal is not to make agents powerless.
 The goal is to make their power understandable.